ElementalHare/Valorant-Aim-and-Navigation-Bot/README.md

 **For educational purposes in image processing, serial communication, and other** Please use within reason: practice range, user hosted testing enviorments.
 I am not responsible for your ban.

+## How it works?

+This is a color based aimbot made in python that works in fullscreen mode.
+It has multiple color filterings that will automatically adjust itself when a target is detected.
+Target detection occurs when the right color is seen by the first filter on a large fov detection range.
+The second filter applies once the conditions for the first is met; detection range reduces and color filtering becomes much more lenient.
+Because the head of enemy characters are usually the highest point, we scan from top left to bottom right and the first instance of purple pixel found, filtering switches to a more accurate mode and smaller fov resulting in quicker detection on the second pass when looping through the pixel array.
+The size of the fov is determined if `Shift` is held down or not, auto recoil compenstation is implemented.

 ## Limitations

 This demonstration requires 2 seperate computers and 2 seperate arduino units.
 Computing speed depends on PC, but is relatively and optimized for speed.
 Works only with 1080p screen size on Valorant PC